 Remember that the most important thing in life are the ones you love, even if they don’t share the same belief.

 I have since decided to end this chapter of my life.
 I have been working on being more independent- financially and emotionally.
-It’s not been easy, but I believe it’s for the best for myself and my family (my daughter, myself, and my fiance).
+It’s not been easy, but I believe it’s for the best for myself and my family.
 There will always be those who oppose you and your decisions, but they are yours and yours only, to make.
 Do what you feel is best for yourself and those you love.
 No one knows better than you what is best for you.

 It was for me.